For more information, contact gwm3@temple.edu.

 In this class, we'll look at the state of the media to understand why things are changing so rapidly, and we'll try to anticipate where the field will go.
 We will study existing models of niche journalism and try to learn from their experiences.
 We will discuss the business of journalism, not with the idea of becoming wealthy through journalism, but with the notion of creating viable products that can provide a service to their audiences (as well as provide a living for the producers).

-Since the media models we will be discussing are small businesses, we will also discuss the potential pitfalls and ethical dilemmas that may arise while performing the duties of both the journalist and publisher/ business-owner.
+Since the media models we will be discussing are small businesses.
+We will also discuss the potential pitfalls and ethical dilemmas that may arise while performing the duties of both the journalist and publisher/ business-owner.

 We will ultimately design a business model, create a media kit and begin the process of creating a new journalistic outlet.